Tutorial Gateway

 Python Class 4

-Here, we use the __init__() function to add values to the properties in a Python class.
-Here, we used name, age, gender in the function, and assigned those values in the next line.
-It means, when you create an object of employee class, you have to provide the name, age, and gender (while creating the object itself).
+Here, we use the __init__() function to add values to the class properties in Python.
+Here, we used the function’s name, age, and gender and assigned those values in the following line.
+It means that when you create an object of the employee, you have to provide the name, age, and gender (while creating the object itself).

 class Employee: